Shameplant (Mimosa Pudica) – Care, Growing, Watering, Propagation

 You can either order mimosa pudica seeds online or remove dried pods from a plant.
 You should soak the seeds in warm water before planting to kick-start the germination process.

-You can use a potting mix containing compost, coconut coir, perlite or sand to germinate the seeds.
+Then use a potting mix containing compost, coconut coir, perlite or sand to germinate the seeds.
 Make sure to water the potting mix thoroughly before planting the seeds.

 Keep the soil constantly moist, but don’t go overboard with the watering.
 Ensure warmth and light, and if you have viable seeds, you can expect germination to happen in one to four weeks.